leonardo-panseri/for-project-2022/README.md

 Project grade: 14/14
 Miniproject grade : 4/4

-Model for a veichle routing problem for a fictional company "RoboMarkt" that needs to keep shops stocked in large rural areas.
+Model for a vehicle routing problem for a fictional company "RoboMarkt" that needs to keep shops stocked in large rural areas.
 The model has been implemented for Python modelling tool [MIP](https://www.python-mip.com/).
 Three solution strategy with different accuracies and computational cost have been implemented, including an heuristic for efficiently solving the VRP without deviating much from the optimal solution.

 ## Usage